 Toss quick oats into your morning smoothie to up the fiber and keep you fuller longer.
 Oats also add a nice texture to smoothies.

 Try this recipe on the Real Simple site for Baked Oats, described as “the fluffy, cake-like cousin of your favorite oat-based muffin recipe.”
 It is a very easy recipe to whip up in a blender and quite tasty.

 6. Add to Baked Goods

 You can add oats to many baked goods, from cookies to muffins.
 Or go with a favorite and make oatmeal cookies.
-You can also whip up a batch of “energy balls” by combining quick oats, nut butter, honey, and any mix-ins you like — from chocolate chips to dried fruit — then roll into balls and pop in the fridge.
+You can also whip up a batch of “energy balls” by combining quick oats, nut butter, honey, and any mix-ins you like — from chocolate chips to dried fruit — then roll them into balls and pop them in the fridge.

 7. Bake Puppy Biscuits

 One Dollar Stretcher reader uses quick oats in this dog biscuit recipe: